measurement-kit/measurement-kit/doc/api/common/error.md

 actually occurred).
 The constructor with error code allows to set the error code that is wrapped by an error; a nonzero error code indicates failure.
-The constructor with error code and reason allows to set both error code and a reason string; at the moment the reason string must be a [OONI error string](https://github.com/TheTorProject/ooni-spec/blob/master/data-formats/df-000-base.md#error-strings), but this could change in the future.
+The constructor with error code and reason allows to set both error code and a reason string; at the moment the reason string MUST be a [OONI error string](https://github.com/TheTorProject/ooni-spec/blob/master/data-formats/df-000-base.md#error-strings), but this MAY change in the future.
 The constructor with error code, reason, and underlying error allows also to specify that the current error was triggered by another, underlying error.